-From 5ks to marathons, races all around the world have created a tightly bonded community that strives to push each other race after race after race.
+From 5ks to marathons, races all around the world have created tightly bonded communities that strive to push each other race after race after race.
 But like many other close-knit communities, the racing family must keep their distance from one another for the time being and run alone on their own trails.

 While they might not offer quite the same thrill and satisfaction, virtual races are being conducted in an effort to keep people moving and keep the pride of the running family alive.
 Virtual races are essentially the same as “normal” races, minus the crowds of course.
 So, you need to train the same way you would train for an in-person 10k.
 However, without that feeling of “all eyes on me,” it might be harder to stay focused and motivated.